 ASD’s PreK program allows entry for 3-year old learners into an active K-12 community and to benefit from connections to older learners, world-class facilities, and extracurriculars.
 Our 23-acre campus in Al Barsha includes a sustainable garden, STEAM labs and maker spaces, two libraries, a 630-seat performing arts theatre, covered playgrounds, and extensive athletics facilities that include a climbing wall, tennis courts, and two 25-meter pools.

-The Early Learning program at ASD (PreK(3 yrs), K1(4 yrs), and K2(5 yrs)) is a student-centered approach with a focus on inquiry-based learning.
-In our Reggio Emilia inspired play-based environment, children have authentic opportunities to work, play, socialize, negotiate with others, and make sense of their world.
-Through inquiry, discovery, exploration, and thoughtful intentional teaching, children will engage in interrelated experiences including math, science, social studies, creative art, language arts, music, movement, and Arabic.
+The Early Learning program at ASD takes a student-centered approach with a focus on inquiry-based learning.
+In our Reggio Emilia-inspired play-based environment, children have authentic opportunities to work, play, socialize, negotiate with others, and make sense of their world.
+Through inquiry, discovery, exploration, and thoughtful intentional teaching, children will engage in interrelated experiences including math, science, social studies, music, and Arabic.

 Measuring Success